 You finally get tucked into bed and then it hits you.
 You have to get up and pee.
 So, you drag yourself to the bathroom one last time before settling in for the evening.
 But then hours later, it happens again.
 And again.
 And again.
 If frequent urination is keeping you up late at night and disrupting your ability to sleep, you may be wondering how to stop it from happening.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 If you experience swelling in your feet or legs, you’ll probably wake more often overnight to urinate.
-That’s because the fluid pooling in your extremities during the day will be reabsorbed into your system once you lie down with your feet at the level of your heart.
-Then the fluid will head to your kidneys to be processed.
+That’s because the fluid pooling in your extremities during the day will be reabsorbed into your system once you lie down if your feet are level with your heart.
+Then, the fluid will head to your kidneys to be processed.
 To help with this issue, exercise and wear support hose to try to get that fluid processed before bedtime.

 In the late afternoon and evening, if you prop up your legs for an hour at the level of your heart, this can help you urinate during the day (rather than at night).

 It’s normal to pee four to eight times in one day, but if you’re visiting the bathroom more than that — or if you’re getting up to go to the bathroom several times in one evening — you may want to talk to your healthcare provider who can help determine if there’s an underlying medical issue that’s causing it.

 If your frequent urination is a factor of aging, it’s good to keep in mind that adults older than 60 should expect to use the bathroom at least once every night.
 If you’re between 65 and 70 and going more than twice a night, you should make an appointment with your doctor.
 Also, see a doctor if you’re older than 70 and urinating more than three times each night.